 The MAAT is part of a bigger campus that includes also the old Tagus Power Station, one of the most visited museums in Portugal, and a landscape project by Lebanese architect Vladimir Djurovic.
 Entrance for both the MAAT and the Tagus Power Station is free of charge on the first Sunday of every month.

 Popular with locals and visitors alike, the MAAT brought new life to Belém’s riverfront and it’s already an iconic symbol of Lisbon in the 21st century.

 The iconic building in Hamburg is a concert hall, located on the Grasbrook peninsula of the Elbe River.
 Completed in 2017, the concert hall is not entirely new, it’s an add-on of quartz crystal resting on top of an old brick warehouse that was built in 1963.
 Architect Herzog & de Meuron worked their magic to rejuvenate an old building, making it the tallest inhabited building in the city, with a height of 108 meters.

 The project began as a private initiative, the City of Hamburg eventually took over and completed the project.

 While it’s categorized as a concert hall, it is a cultural and residential complex with 45 luxury apartments and a hotel.
-The top of the building has 26 floors, with 18,000 tons of steel, and 16,000 square meters of glass were used for the build (just to put it in perspective, the Eiffel Tower used 7,000 tons of steel).
-Over 1,000 pieces of curved glasses to cover the top exterior.
+The top of the building has 26 floors, with 18,000 tons of steel, and 16,000 square meters of glass used for the building (just to put it in perspective, the Eiffel Tower used 7,000 tons of steel).
+Over 1,000 pieces of curved glass cover the top exterior.

 Upon completion, it is one of the largest concert halls in the world with a capacity of 2,100 seats.
 The Great Hall also contains a pipe organ with 69 registers built by Klais Orgelbau, among the 4,765 organ pipes in the Elphi.